Sumboard

 Your operations team will tolerate complex interfaces if it means more capability.

 Customer-facing dashboards serve your customers' customers.
-They need to be instantly intuitive, load in under 2 seconds, and seamlessly match your product's design system.
+They need to be instantly intuitive, load in under 2 seconds, and smoothly match your product's design system.

 Your customers won't spend time learning a new interface just to check their metrics.